mothur/mothur.github.io/_wiki/set.current.md

 ## Default Options

-Let\'s set a current fasta and name file and then see how mothur will use them.
+Let's set a current fasta and name file and then see how mothur will use them.
 NOTE: For REQUIRED parameters if you do not provide the file mothur will automatically check to see if there is a current file of that type.